Voice Your Opinion

 Recommended maximum: 1200 words.
 Allowed maximum: 1500 words.

-Opinions submissions go to the Opinions editor, who reviews and returns your submission to you with any questions before sending it to the editor-in-chief and finally the copy editor.
+Opinion submissions go to the Opinion editor, who reviews and returns your submission to you with any questions before sending it to the Editor-in-Chief and finally the copy editor.

 - WHO ARE YOU?
 All contributions must include the writer’s address, email address and phone number for verification purposes.
 University students must include their major and year in school.